winfrednyoroka/TeamSanger_HackBio2020/README.md

 ```

 On your terminal.
 Having found the path to either the compiler or interpreter then check the shebang (e.g #!/usr/local/bin/bash) of the individual script and edit it to suit your local machine.

+The links provided under languages can be a quick way for you to download various softwares for you.